 Got Twitter?
 We can help you post.

 For those of you who haven’t used Twitter before, this might be the day to get started.
-C.A.R. is urging members to tweet some of our messages on SB 30 to make sure the legislature knows our members are educated in the legistation they write that affects the Real Estate Industry.
+C.A.R. is urging members to tweet some of our messages to make sure the legislature knows our members are educated in the legistation they write that affects the Real Estate Industry.

 First, set up an account at www.twitter.comand create a “handle.”
 For instance, C.A.R.’s Government Affairs Twitter handle is @cargovtaffairs.
 You can customize your page.
 And then you can have family, friends and clients “follow” you.

-Include hashtags (#).When you include a hashtag – for instance #YesSB30 – people looking for that subject can search all the tweets or messages with that hashtag.
+Include hashtags (#).When you include a hashtag – for instance #CARLegDay – people looking for that subject can search all the tweets or messages with that hashtag.
 It helps messages to “go viral.”

 Get a “handle” on things.When you want someone specific to be aware of your message – like a legislator – include their “handle” in your message.
-For instance, if you wanted Assembly Member Mike Gatto to know that you want him to support SB 30, include his handle -- @mikegatto – in your message.
+For instance, if you wanted to thank Senator John Moorlach for meeting with you on Legislative Day, put -- @SenatorMoorlach – in your message.